Logan007/pucr/README.md

 - For each packet, the optimal bit-size of LZ2-offset is determined and used – in lieu of a fixed 8-bit size.

-- General LZ offsets (for longer-than-two byte matches) are output twofold: The LSBs are stored in regular binary 2<sup>n</sup> coding whereas the MSBs are encoded using the variable length Elias Gamma coding (with inverted prefix).
-An optimization run to determine the optimal number of plainly encoded LSBs is performed.
+- General LZ offsets (for longer-than-two byte matches) are output twofold: The LSBs are stored in regular binary 2<sup>n</sup> coding whereas the exceeding MSBs are encoded using the variable length Elias Gamma coding (with inverted prefix).
+An optimization run to determine the optimal number _n_ of plainly encoded LSBs is performed per packet.

 - While determining the RLE and LZ cost, the longest match and _all_ shorter matches are checked.

 - All LITerals of the created graph – and only the LITerals – get a Move-to-Front encoding applied to hopefully minimize the use of _ESCaped_ LITerals by assembling most of the LITerals' values in the lower range.
+Also, it could help to keep the number of escape bits low and this shortening all other regular ESCape sequences.

 - However, a `fast_lane` parameter switches off some of the mentioned optimizations making the program use less loops or just use some sane default values.

-- The header contains parameters for the mentioned optimizations such as the _number of LSBs or LZ offset_ etc. Fields are used bitwise, e.g. 4 bits only for the _number of ESCape bits_.
+- The header contains parameters for the mentioned optimizations such as the _number of LSBs_ or _LZ offset_ etc. Fields are used bitwise, e.g. 4 bits only for the _number of ESCape bits_.
 It does not require neither CBM-specific parts nor the integrated decruncher.

-## Status, Thoughts, and To-Do
+## Status, To-Do and Thoughts

 This all is _work in progress_!
 The code still is extremly polluted with `fprintf`s to `stderr` and other things.
 It has nearly no error checking and therefore is sensitive to malformed data.
 Also, the `fast_lane` is still hard-coded in  `main`.
 It can be found as the last parameter of `pucrunch_256_encode` where `0` is slowest, and `3` should be the fastest, `1` and `2` something in between – check it out.